Scroll to content

 Mark for ongoing monitoring

-Consider referral to SAW
+Consider referral to link School Attendance Worker

 Pupil absent for 10 days or more with no explanation or contact